Skip to main content

 How do I calculate the total cost of owning a car in Canada?

+To estimate total cost, include: insurance, fuel, maintenance and repairs, registration and fees, and depreciation.
 Using a car cost calculator can help you estimate these expenses before buying.

 What’s the best way to avoid overspending on a car?